lgifwandi/project-one/README.md

 Five recents complaints
 -------------------------------------------------------------------------------

-It's an app that displays five recents complaints reported in New York city by typing the zip code.
+It's an app that display five recents complaints reported in New York city by typing the zip code.

 Technologies Used
 -------------------------------------------------------------------------------